 Buying a New Car becomes Expensive every Year

 Even though there are several affordable car models, buying a new car and keeping it is becoming expensive year over year.
 Obtaining an auto loan for buying a new car is resulting in higher monthly payments than before.
-According to Experian’s Q1 2017 data, a sub-prime borrower spends $519 on a new car loan.
-And, if he seeks a used car loan, it comes down to $385.
+According to Experian’s Q2 data for 2018, a car buyer spends $525 on a new car loan.
+And, if he seeks a used car loan, it comes down to $378.
 So, it makes sense to buy a used car.